 How to stop a panic attack

-Symptoms of a panic attack include things like experiencing headaches, nausea, chills, increased heart rate, the inability to breathe and excessive fearful thoughts.
-If you’ve ever experienced one, you know how unsettling they are.
-The thought of getting through another panic attack can provoke a lot of fear, and that dread can lead to another one.
+If you’ve ever experienced a panic attack, you know how unsettling they are.
+Symptoms of a panic attack include things like headaches, nausea, chills, increased heart rate, inability to breathe and excessive fearful thoughts.
+The anticipation of getting through another panic attack can provoke a lot of fear, and that dread can lead to another one.

 Does this sound familiar?
-Panic attacks can become their own sort of self-fulfilling prophecy, but they don’t have to.
+Panic attacks can become their own sort of self-fulfilling prophecy, but they don’t have to be that way.
 By taking control of your thoughts and your life, you can learn how to stop a panic attack.

 Know the symptoms

 Before figuring out which panic attack relief remedies will suit you, it’s important to understand how panic attacks manifest.
 They often have a barrage of physical, emotional and psychological symptoms.
 You can experience a combination of the following signs:

 - Shortness of breath

 - Thoughts of anxiety, fear or death